telerik/kendo-ui-core/docs/web/window/overview.md

 # Window Overview

-[Kendo UI Window widget](http://demos.telerik.com/kendo-ui/window/index) displays content in a modal or non-modal HTML window.
+The [Kendo UI Window widget](http://demos.telerik.com/kendo-ui/window/index) displays content in a modal or non-modal HTML window.
 By default, a Window can be moved, resized, and closed.
 Its content can also be defined with either as static HTML, or dynamically loaded via AJAX.

 ## Getting Started

 ### Initialize the Window

 Kendo UI Window can be initialized from virtually any DOM element.
 During initialization, the targeted content is going to be automatically wrapped in the `div` element of the widget.

 The example below demonstrates how to create the widget from a simple HTML element with the content of the Window and initialize it by using a jQuery selector.